hermanwongkm/AlgoPratice/readme.md

 **Array Methods**

-1) Use modulus to shift the array.
+1. Use modulus to shift the array.
-2) Sorting the array
+2. Sorting the array
+3. Keep track of the lowest/highest value so far and compare against it as you go on.
+Updating when necessary.
+4. Keep track of the maximum subarray by taking Max(max + A[i], A[i]).

 **Counting Method**